bcengh/492-code/READme.txt

-Put information about the code here.
+Gyroprint is the code used inside of arduino.